mathesar-foundation/mathesar-wiki/projects/localization.md

 **Server-side rendered pages**

 Our application has a few pages being rendered by the Django templating engine.
-To support localization in these templates there are two ways
+To support localization in these templates there are two ways:

 1. Django already has good support for [translations](https://docs.djangoproject.com/en/4.1/topics/i18n/translation/#compiling-message-files).
 It also has the utilities for generating message files for new languages and compiling the translated message files back.
 In this method, we use the same message/compiled files to store the translations for both the server-side rendered pages as well as the client-side rendered pages.
 In this way, we lose the type-aware capabilities of the typesafe-i18n lib.
 2. Another approach is to separate the translation files for the server and the client.
-The only reason why this approach could be feasible is that we have very minimal translatable strings on the server(only the non-auth pages).
+The only reason why this approach could be feasible is that we have very minimal translatable strings on the server(only the non-auth pages) and don't plan to have more in the future.
 But this approach lets us leverage the type-aware capabilities of the typesafe-i18n lib.
-We can also have some Github checks using Github actions to warn if we somehow forgot to translate the server string and only translated the client strings.
+We can also have some Github checks using Github actions to warn if we somehow forgot to translate the server string and only translated the client strings when adding translations for a new language.

 I suggest the second approach.
 I can write it in more detail once we finalize the approach.